2DGD-F0TH/2DGD_F0TH/chapters/003_ComputerScienceFundamentals.md

 $$x=0.5654328749846\ y=0.5654328510104$$

-When we go to transfer such numbers in our memory, the computer will approximate such numbers to fit in its memory constraints.
+When we transfer such numbers in our memory, the computer will approximate such numbers to fit in its memory constraints.
 We'll represent that by applying to each number a function $fl()$ that we can read as "float representation of this number".
 So we'll end up having:

 $$fl(x)=0.56543287\ fl(y)=0.56543285$$